HatWithPins/MagnethoreologicalFluid2DWithWalls/README.md

 **dimensions** can be 2 or 3.\
 **field_direction** can be 0, for DC field oriented in the x axis, or 1, for DC field oriented in the y axis.\
 **keep_positions** can be 0, for not recording positions, or 1 for doing so.\
 **load_positions** 0 for not loading previous positions, 1 for loading.
-Not fully implemented, ignore it at this time.
+If loading positions, it will simulate a creep experiment.
+In order to work, a previous, regular simulation, has to run so there is a file to load.